 - Ask your doctor to provide your insurance company or HMO with details about your treatment, medical condition, and prognosis.

-- Consider the IRO process.
-If your company or HMO refuses to pay for a recommended or ongoing treatment because it determined that the treatment was not medically necessary or appropriate, you can request binding review by an independent review organization (IRO).
-Independent reviews are available if Texas law requires your plan to participate or if the plan voluntarily participates in the IRO process.
-For more information, call TDI’s IRO Information Line at 1-888-TDI-2IRO (834-2476) or 322-3400 in Austin.
+- Have an independent review organization (IRO) review treatment denials.
+If your insurance company or HMO denies a treatment because it said the treatment wasn’t medically necessary or appropriate, you may be able to have an IRO review.
+Independent reviews are available if Texas law requires your plan to participate, or if the plan voluntarily participates, in the IRO process.
+You must appeal the denial with your health plan before asking for an IRO review.
+For more information, call TDI’s IRO Information Line at 1-866-554-4926.
+You may also email URAGrp@tdi.texas.gov.

 Deadlines for Payment of a Claim

-- self-funded health plans
+- self-funded health plans;

-- workers’ compensation
+- workers’ compensation insurance;

-- mortgage guaranty or title insurance
+- mortgage guaranty or title insurance;

-- fidelity, surety, or guaranty bonds
+- fidelity, surety, or guaranty bonds; and

 - marine insurance (other than inland marine).

 Workers' compensation pays your medical bills and replaces some of your lost wages if you have a work-related injury or illness and your employer has workers’ compensation insurance.
 In Texas, most employers can choose whether to provide workers' compensation coverage for their employees.
 Your employer must tell you if it provides coverage.